traefik/traefik/docs/content/routing/services/index.md

 #### Health Check

-HealthCheck enables automatic self-healthcheck for this service, i.e. if the main and the fallback handlers of the service becomes unreachable, the information is propagated upwards to its parent.
+HealthCheck enables automatic self-healthcheck for this service, i.e. if the main and the fallback handlers of the service become unreachable, the information is propagated upwards to its parent.

 !!! info "All or nothing"